-Visibility was first defined for meteorological purposes as a quantity to be estimated by a human observer, and observations made in that way are widely used.
+Visibility has traditionally been defined for meteorological purposes as a quantity to be estimated by a human observer, and observations made in that way are widely used.
 However, the estimation of visibility is affected by many subjective and physical factors.
 The essential meteorological quantity, which is the transparency of the atmosphere, can be measured objectively and is represented by the meteorological optical range (MOR).

-The meteorological optical range is the length of path in the atmosphere required to reduce the luminous flux in a collimated beam from an incandescent lamp, at a colour temperature of 2 700 K, to 5% of its original value, the luminous flux being evaluated by means of the photometric luminosity function of the International Commission on Illumination (CIE).
+The meteorological optical range is the length of path in the atmosphere required to reduce the luminous flux in a collimated beam from an incandescent lamp, at a colour temperature of 2 700 K, to 5% of its original value.
+The luminous flux being evaluated by means of the photometric luminosity function of the International Commission on Illumination (CIE) which describes the average spectral sensitivity of human visual perception of brightness (see section 9.4.1).

 Visibility, meteorological visibility (by day) and meteorological visibility at night are defined as the greatest distance at which a black object of suitable dimensions (located on the ground) can be seen and recognized when observed against the horizon sky during daylight or could be seen and recognized during the night if the general illumination were raised to the normal daylight level (WMO, 1992a, 2010a).